svekeman/ays9/docs/ActorTemplateFiles/Parent-Child.md

     description: 'rack for cpu node'
 ```

-In this example the `rack` service use the datacenter service as parent.<br>
+In this example the `rack` service use the datacenter service as parent.
-After execution of the command `ays blueprint`, the service tree will look like that:
+After execution of the command `ays blueprint`, the service tree will look like:

 ```shell
 $ tree services/